 In addition, the administration specifically reserves the right, on a case-by-case basis, to deviate from the disciplinary action set forth in the handbook, when in their sole discretion, it is necessary for the proper and efficient operation of the school system.
-Any chronic (repeated) behavior may be grounds to place on student on disciplinary contract.
+Any chronic (repeated) behavior may be grounds to place the student on a disciplinary contract.